-Although no court rule appears to directly control the filing of amicus curiae briefs in this Court, the RPAZ, consistent with F.R.A.P.
-29(a)(4)(E), discloses that no party or party's counsel authored this brief in whole or in part or contributed money that was intended to fund preparing or submitting the brief.
-A non-party, RITE PAC, which is a tax-exempt political organization organized and operated pursuant to section 527 of the Internal Revenue Code of 1986, provided funding for the preparation and submission of this brief.
+Although no court rule appears to directly control the filing of amicus curiae briefs in this Court, the RPAZ and RITE PAC, consistent with F.R.A.P.
+29(a)(4)(E), disclose that no party or party's counsel authored this brief in whole or in part or contributed money that was intended to fund preparing or submitting the brief.
+RITE PAC provided funding for the preparation and submission of this brief.